 - 1. Although all three fields in this table are mandatory, this table will only be populated if data values measured at an offset have been entered into the ODM database. - 2.
-The OffsetTypeID field is the primary key, must be a unique integer, and cannot be NULL. - 3.
+The OffsetTypeID field is the primary key, must be a unique integer, and cannot be NULL.
+This field should be implemented as an auto number/identity field. - 3.
 The OffsetUnitsID field should reference a valid ID from the UnitsID field in the Units table.
-Only units that already exist in the Units table can be used as the units of the offset.

-4. The OffsetDescription field should be filled in with a complete text description of the offset that provides enough information to interpret the type of offset being used.
+Because the Units table is a controlled vocabulary, only units that already exist in the Units table can be used as the units of the offset. - 4.
+The OffsetDescription field should be filled in with a complete text description of the offset that provides enough information to interpret the type of offset being used.
 For example, "Distance from stream bank" is ambiguous because it is not known which bank is being referred to.